 Earlier this year, I had a day where I experienced a sore throat and sinus irritation.
 I didn't reach for a box of any over-the-counter remedy.
 Instead, I juiced a fair amount of ginger and lemon and added it to a tea.
 I was very satisfied with the relief I felt.
 My experience was nothing new; ginger, or ginger root, has been cultivated and used therapeutically for thousands of years.

 Traditional medicine systems all over the world have applied ginger to a wide range of ailments, including calming an upset stomach.
 Recent studies of ginger have confirmed this effect and much more.
 Let's take a look at some of the amazing benefits of ginger.

-Clinical studies have proven ginger’s effectiveness at calming nausea and vomiting.
-Research has also confirmed its potential against chemotherapy-induced nausea and vomiting (CINV).
-The majority of studies found a positive effect against this side effect of aggressive therapies.
-Ginger may be a powerful option for those suffering from toxic medical procedures like these.
+Clinical studies have shown ginger’s effectiveness at calming nausea and vomiting.
+Research has also confirmed its potential for soothing chemotherapy-induced nausea and vomiting.
+The majority of studies found a positive effect of ginger against this side effect of aggressive therapies.

 2. Digestive Tract Protection